-Hi!
-I’m Sam Clarke and I’m an award winning filmmaker from Reading, England.
+Hi, I’m Sam and I’m a filmmaker from Reading, UK.

 I started a carpentry apprenticeship as soon as I left school.

 I’d already pretty much built a skatepark in the garden, much to my dad’s delight… so I figured I’d become a carpenter.
 Within the first year, I knew it wasn’t the right environment for me.
 I battled my way to the end of my time as an apprentice through sheer determination.
 Shortly after gaining my qualifications, I had a near fatal accident with a handsaw!